odoopbx/docs/docs/_sources/install/standard.rst.txt

 Asterisk AMI settings
 #####################
-Next we should configure the Agent for Asterisk connection.
+Configure the Agent for Asterisk connection.
 Make sure you applied the Asterisk manager configuration first.

-Once you are sure the Odoo AMI user is operational run the following commands to configure the Agent's connection to your Asterisk:
+Once you are sure the Odoo AMI user is operational add the following options to configure the Agent's connection to your Asterisk:

 .. code::